Surviving La Llorona

 Seriously, if you’re ever looking for a hotel where fancy ghosts pick out your outfits, the Driskell is perfect for you.
 Free show idea: “Paranormal Fashion Police.
 Yea buddy, and the cast was great.
 Big shouts to Raymond Cruz for being cooler than cool.

 Special thanks to Warner Bros. & The MRKT for inviting me.
-I had a dope time (as you can tell) and will never forget eating like a Wildling at the Driskill while ghosts watched in the corner.
+I had a dope time (as you can tell) and will never forget dining at the Driskill while ghosts watched in the corner.
 As always, I appreciate you reading.
 Austin, Texas, you’re beautiful.
 “The Curse of La Llorona” in theaters now!